UNIST-LOFT/SimAPR/README_detailed.md

 This will generate a plot in `experiments/rq4.pdf`.

 ## Details of SimAPR
-This section explains how to run SimAPR and the outputs in detail.
+The detailed instructions for running SimAPR manually are provided in this section.

 Directory structure of this repository is as follows:
 ```